1. About Music Tutors and Definitions

 - 6: £14

 5.4 Where a Student purchases a Lesson Block and qualifies for a discount, Music Tutors will reduce the Platform Fee accordingly.
 The Tutor Fee will not be altered.

-5.5 Where a student purchases a Season Plan, The Tutor agrees to reduce the Price by 15%.
+5.5 Where a student purchases a Fixed Term Plan, The Tutor agrees to reduce the Price by 15%.
 Tutor Fees will be reduced by the amount of 5%.
 Platform fees will also be reduced to allow for the Student discount of 15%.

 5.6 The Tutor agrees to offer, for the first lesson with each new student, a half price lesson.

 5.7 Where a Student redeems the first lesson half price offer, the Tutor fee and platform fee will be reduced by 50%.
 Where a Student chooses not to redeem the offer, the Tutor Fee and the Platform Fee will remain unchanged.

 5.8 The Web Platform is cashless.
 Tutors agree to never accept payments by cash or any other means.

 5.9 The Tutor agrees to add, for lessons which take place at the Student’s home, a transport fee of either £0, £4, £6, £8, £12 which will be chosen by the Tutor.